-ECVAP 3.7 Seventy-five percent of the Lincoln-66th East Neighborhood shall be developed in accordance with the HHDR land use designation.
+ECVAP 3.7 Seventy-five percent At least 75% of the Lincoln-66th East Neighborhood shall be developed in accordance with the HHDR land use designation.

-The Hammond Road/Johnson Street Neighborhood [Neighborhood 6] is located between Hammond Road and Johnson Street, and between 68th and National Avenues, and is approximately 111 gross acres (about 74 net acres).
+The Hammond Road/66th Avenue Neighborhood [Neighborhood 6] is located southeast of the Hammond Road and 66th Avenue intersection and is approximately 320 gross acres (about 252 net acres).
 The area currently is predominately used for agricultural purposes.
-This area is a canvas for mixed use development to support the community east of Highway 111.
+This large contiguous area is a canvas for mixed use development to support the community east of Highway 111.
 It is also close to community health services, library, fire and police stations, and the town center.

-ECVAP 3.8 Twenty-five percent of the Hammond Road/Johnson Street Neighborhood shall be developed in accordance with the HHDR land use designation.
+ECVAP 3.8 Twenty-five percent At least 25% of the Hammond-66 th Neighborhood shall be developed in ccordance with the HHDR land use designation.